autopkg/MLBZ521-recipes/README.md

 I have a number of recipes that use an "offline repository" method.
 Basically, these software titles are not available to be downloaded publicly, normally requiring a login to access the download.
 So I have written a custom processor that will allow you to simply drop the vendor provided "package", in the format they provide, into a specifically named folder structure, whether local to the system running autopkg or a remote host that will be mounted, and the recipe will be able to determine which version of the application to "download" even if multiple are available.
 For more details, review the Shared Processors README linked below.

+#### **DEPRECATION NOTICE** ####

+Please note:  All `.jss` recipes have been deprecated and will no longer receive updates due to the sunset of JSSImporter as it will stop working in a future version of Jamf Pro ([Details](https://grahamrpugh.com/2022/02/16/jssimporter-jamf-pro-api-token-auth.html)).
+As most of the community already has, I am moving to JamfUploader.
+Currently, I do not plan to create public `.jamf` recipes as my use of JamfUploader very likely will not follow normal community practice due to my use of [PkgBot](https://github.com/MLBZ521/PkgBot).

 ## Shared Processors ##

 A separate README is available for my [shared processors](https://github.com/autopkg/MLBZ521-recipes/blob/master/Shared%20Processors/ReadMe.md).